thesofproject/sof-docs/developer_guides/linux_driver/architecture/sof_driver_arch.rst

 Sending position update IPC from the firmware to the host is a generic method to generate period interrupts to meet the requirement from the ALSA IRQ mode (e.g. ``snd_pcm_period_elapsed()``).
 On some HDA-integrated platforms (e.g. Intel SKL+ ones), this interrupt can be generated using the `HDA <https://www.intel.com/content/dam/www/public/us/en/documents/product-specifications/high-definition-audio-specification.pdf>`_ period IOC (interrupt on complete) and the real-time buffer pointers can be read back from the DPIB (DMA Pointer In Buffer).
 On these platforms, the position update IPC is only the fallback choice and is not used by default.

 In order to debug issues with IOC/DPIB, the force IPC position kernel debug config can be selected.
 On Intel SKL- platforms, the stream position update IPC is used whether or not this option is selected.

-.. comment "master" has been replaced with "primary"